wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-load-balancing-methods.md

 >[AZURE.NOTE] The DNS Time-to-Live (TTL) informs DNS clients and resolvers on DNS servers how long to cache the resolved names.
 Clients will continue to use a given endpoint when resolving its domain name until the local DNS cache entry for the name expires.

 ##<a name="failover-traffic-routing-method"></a> Failover traffic routing method

 Often an organization wants to provide reliability for its services.
 It does this by providing backup services in case their primary service goes down.
 A common pattern for service failover is to provide a set of identical endpoints and send traffic to a primary service, with a list of one or more backups.
 If the primary service is not available, requesting clients are referred to the next in order.
 If both the first and second services in the list are not available, the traffic goes to the third and so on.

 When configuring the Failover traffic routing method, the order of the selected endpoints is important.
-Using the Azure Management Portal, you can configure the failover order on the Configuration page for the profile.
+Using the Azure portal, you can configure the failover order on the Configuration page for the profile.

 Figure 1 shows an example of the Failover traffic routing method for a set of endpoints.